emanthedataman/nicar2016_sqliteII/README.md

  ```
  SELECT facility_type, COUNT(*)
- FROM nicar_CAdaycares031714
+ FROM ca_daycares
  ```

 * In Excel you click sort, in SQLite you ORDER BY

  ```
  SELECT facility_type, COUNT(*)
- FROM nicar_CAdaycares031714
+ FROM ca_daycares
  GROUP BY facility_type
  ORDER BY facility_type

  OR

  SELECT facility_type, COUNT(*)
- FROM nicar_CAdaycares031714
+ FROM ca_daycares
  GROUP BY facility_type
  ORDER BY COUNT(*)
  ```